 For more severe types of psoriasis, doctors may prescribe a number of other powerful medications, which can be effective, but are associated with side effects that are more serious.
 These include: Methotrexate—a type of systemic medication that affects the whole immune system; should not be taken by pregnant women, women planning to become pregnant, or by their male partnersCyclosporine—another type of systemic medication that suppresses the immune system to slow the turnover of skin cells; should not be taken by pregnant or breastfeeding womenHydroxyurea—less toxic than methotrexate or cyclosporine, but may be less effectiveSystemic retinoids—Compounds with vitamin A-like properties taken internally may be prescribed in severe cases.
 Retinoids can cause birth defects, and women must protect themselves from pregnancy for several years after completing treatment.

 Systemic retinoids are often combined with phototherapy for increased effectiveness and for their property of being protective against squamous skin cancer.

-Newer medicines include biologic agents, which affect a part of the body's immune response by targeting certain cells in the immune system that cause inflammation, including:
+Newer medications include biologic agents, which affect a part of the body's immune response by targeting certain cells in the immune system that cause inflammation

 de Prost Y. New topical immunological treatments for psoriasis.